mykelalvis/FT/Traveller/Adventures/Deep Dive.md

 # REFEREE'S INFORMATION

 There are a number of issues at play here.
 On the surface, a ragtag group of miners should pose no threat to a well-trained and equipped platoon of mercenaries.
-However, what neither [[Zirgamsa Ruaka Corporation|ZRC]] nor the mercenaries know is that the lanthanum acquired has already been pre-sold to a subsidiary of [[Achenaar Antilles]]. [[Tukera Lines]], which is in heated competition for routes in the [[Saregon subsector]], has gotten word of this operation through its corporate intelligence arm.
+However, what neither [[Zirgamsa Ruaka Corporation|ZRC]] nor the mercenaries know is that the lanthanum acquired has already been pre-sold to a subsidiary of [[Achenaar Antilles]]. [[Tukera|Tukera Lines]], which is in heated competition for routes in the [[Saregon subsector]], has gotten word of this operation through its corporate intelligence arm.
 Tukera has surreptitiously equipped the miners with high-tech weapons and equipment from offworld.
 While most of the miners are not well-trained in the use of the equipment, merely having it makes them more dangerous than expected.
 In addition, Tukera operatives are providing support and intelligence to the miners.

 # MISSION PHASES